Apply to the partner

 For further information, please contact the embassy of the host country or look at the Foreign Ministry’s website

-If you are a Danish citizen, it is also a good idea to register on the List of Danes Abroad (known as ’danskerlisten’) at the Danish embassy in the country you are visiting.
-Find the list at www.um.dk where you can also find travel guides and security updates (in Danish) during your stay.
+If you are a Danish citizen, it is also a good idea to register on the List of Danes Abroad (known as ’danskerlisten’) via the Ministry of Foreign Affairs of Denmark (UM).
+When you are registered, UM can assist you if a crisis emerge where you are.
+Download their app, Rejseklar, where you can register for the list and find other important information such as travel guides and security updates for your destination.

 If you are not a Danish citizen, you might want to find out whether your home country provides a similar service.